NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/Table of Content.md

 #### Configuration Management
 - **Configuration File Structure**: Description of the configuration file (`load_config.csv`) that manages pipeline parameters such as **load type**, **watermark column**, and **target path**.
+- **Pipeline Improvement**: By making that paralle and implementing active/inactive
 - **Active/Inactive Flag Logic**: Explanation of how the **Active/Inactive flag** determines which tables are processed in the pipeline.

 #### Source to Landing Zone